Suppressing the Decoherence of Alkali-Metal Spins at Low Magnetic Fields

-We measure the decoherence of the alkali metal spins $\langle S_x(t) \rangle$ as a function of the applied magnetic field $B\hat{z}$.
-At each value of the field, we fit the data to a simple model $\langle S_x(t) \rangle=A e^{-t/T_2}\sin{(\omega t+\phi)}$ using $A,\, \phi,\, \omega$ and $T_2$ as fitting parameters and $t$ to denote time of evolution.
+We measure the decoherence of the alkali metal spins as a function of the applied magnetic field $B\hat{z}$.
+For each value of the field, we fit the data to a simple model $ S(t) =A e^{-t/T_2}\sin{(\omega t+\phi)}$ using $A,\, \phi,\, \omega$ and $T_2$ as fitting parameters and $t$ to denote time of evolution.
 In Fig.~\ref{fig:N2_destruction} we present the measured coherence time $T_2$ as a function of the applied magnetic field $B\hat{z}$ (blue circles).
 We observe a $\xi=12$ fold suppression of the decoherence rate of the spins at low magnetic fields ($|B|\lesssim0.04$ mG) with respect to the decoherence at moderate magnetic fields ($|B|\gtrsim 0.8$ mG).
 These results show that the spins' decoherence rate can be suppressed by more than an order of magnitude at low magnetic fields.

-To compare the contribution of the spin-rotation interaction to all other relaxation processes, and ensure it is the dominant relaxation mechanism, we estimate the different relaxation rates in our experiment as detailed in \cite{SI}, and summarized in Table \ref{tab:rates} under the "SR exp." column.
+To compare the contribution of the spin-rotation interaction to all other relaxation processes and confirm that it is the dominant relaxation mechanism, \BL{we perform independent estimations of the relevant relaxation rates} in our experiment as detailed in \cite{SI}, and summarized in Table \ref{tab:rates} under the "SR exp." column.
 Via measurement of the cesium number density $n_{\textrm{Cs}}=(3.3\pm0.3)\times10^{11}\,\textrm{cm}^{-3}$, we estimate the various spin-relaxation rates affecting the valence electron; The rate $R_{\textrm{sr}}^{(\textrm{N}_2)}$ by collisions of cesium and $\textrm{N}_2$, the spin-exchange rate $R_{\textrm{se}}$ due to collisions between pairs of alkali-metal atoms and the spin-destruction rate $R_{\textrm{pr}}$ by the weak probe beam.
-We also estimate and damping rate of the slowest diffusion mode $R_{\textrm{diff}}$ by diffusion and destruction at the enclosure walls.
-These estimations agree well with the independently measured longitudinal spin lifetime $T_1=(15.0\pm0.5)$ ms. Evidently, the spin-rotation rate $R_{\textrm{sr}}^{(\textrm{N}_2)}$ highlighted in blue is the dominant relaxation mechanism of the vapor, surpassing all other rates by about an order of magnitude.
+We also estimate and damping rate of the slowest diffusion mode $R_{\textrm{diff}}$ by diffusion and destruction at the enclosure walls. \BL{These independent estimations also agree well with the independently measured longitudinal spin lifetime $T_1=(15.0\pm0.5)$ ms}.
+Evidently, the spin-rotation rate $R_{\textrm{sr}}^{(\textrm{N}_2)}$ highlighted in blue is the dominant relaxation mechanism of the vapor, surpassing all other rates by about an order of magnitude.
 We therefore conclude that the suppressed decoherence observed in Fig.~\ref{fig:N2_destruction} is associated predominantly with the spin-rotation interaction.